 Create an RFI

 RFIs are generally created by the foremen or the project managers, depending on their needs.
-This page explains how a project manager of a GC or an SC can create an RFI.
+This page explains how a project manager of a GC or an SC can create an RFI from the web console.

 Typically, an RFI consists of the following: